modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-2-sect-1.md

 ***

-## 2. Production and control of electronic motions.
+## **2. Production and control of electronic motions.**

-!!! abstract "Introduction."
 *What are the main characteristics of the electron?*

 This Chapter deals with the principal characteristics of electronic motions under different experimental conditions; it concerns their production, detection, representation, and interpretations.

-	**Learning objectives of Chapter 2.**
+### **Learning objectives of Chapter 2.**

 After this Chapter you should be able to:

-	* Explain what happens on different interaction regions in experiments realized for the  determination of electronic properties at the beginning of last century.
+- Explain what happens on different interaction regions in experiments realized at the beginning of last century for the determination of electronic properties.
-	* Describe the Nobel Lectures presented by Thomson, Millikan, Franck, Hertz, and Compton in terms of the accepted knowledge or questions under discussion in laureates’ times and the personal contributions or explanations made by the laureates.
+- Describe the Nobel Lectures presented by Thomson, Millikan, Franck, Hertz, and Compton in terms of the accepted knowledge or questions under discussion in laureates’ times and the personal contributions or explanations made by the laureates.
-	* Identify the knowledge domains (factual, analytic, conceptual, and operational) that have been applied for understanding experiments for the calculation of electronic properties and the description of interactions of radiation with electrons.
+- Identify the knowledge domains (factual, analytic, conceptual, and operational) that have been applied for understanding experiments realized for the calculation of electronic properties and the description of interactions of radiation with electrons.

-!!! abstract "Description of content of Chapter 2."
+### **Description of content of Chapter 2.**

-	**Section 2.1.
+Section 2.1.
+Regions for doing experiments.

+We analyze the three regions required in experimental activities (preparation, transformation and detection and measurement) and describe them in the experiments performed by Joseph John Thomson (quantization of the electron mass and in four experiments determination of its relation charge/mass), by Robert Andrews Millikan (quantization of the electron charge), by James Franck and Gustav Ludwig Hertz (quantization of the electron energy levels) and by Arthur Holly Compton (a relativistic collision of electrons with incoming photons).

+Section 2.2.
+Physics Noble Lectures by Thomson, Millikan, Franck, Hertz, and Compton.

+We comment on the Nobel Prizes for the physicists who were awarded in the following years:

+- in 1906 to $J.J.$ $Thomson^1$ “in recognition of the great merits of his theoretical and experimental investigations on the conduction of electricity by gases”,
+- in 1923 to $R.A.$ $Millikan^2$ “for his work on the elementary charge of electricity and on the photoelectric effect”,
+- in 1925 to $J.$ $Franck^3$ and $G.K.$ $Hertz^4$ “for their discovery of the laws governing the impact of an electron upon an atom”,
+- in 1927 to $A.H.$ $Compton^5$ “for his discovery of the effect named after him”.

+Section 2.3.
+Knowledge domains for understanding.

+The four knowledge domains (Factual, Analytic, Conceptual, and Operational) serve to identify and classify the knowledge contained in two types of Nobel Prize documents: WORKS that describes the main contributions of each laureate and their Nobel Lectures.
+Such knowledge is summarized in two tables related to the calculation of electronic properties (experiments made by Thomson and Millikan) and to the description of electronic interactions (experiments made by Franck-Hertz, and Compton).

+## **2.1.
 Regions for doing experiments.**

-	We quote Richard Feynman who explains what Physics is about and what are the rules for applying the scientific method.
-Then we describe the regions required in experimental activities: *preparation* when the physical system is organized according to some initial conditions; *transformation* when specific interactions are produced, observed and represented, and finally, *detection and measurement* when results of those interactions are quantified and interpreted.

-	We analyze what are those three regions in four experiments characterizing critical properties of the electron: the experiments performed by Joseph John Thomson (quantization of the electron mass and determination of its relation charge/mass), by Robert Andrews Millikan (quantization of the electron charge), by James Franck and Gustav Ludwig Hertz (quantization of the electron energy levels) and by Arthur Holly Compton (a relativistic collision of an electron with an incoming photon).

-	**Section 2.2.
-Physics Noble Lectures by Thomson, Millikan, Franck, Hertz, and Compton.**

-	We comment on the Physics Nobel Prizes awarded to the physicists previously mentioned:

-	- J.J.
-Thomson in 1906 “in recognition of the great merits of his theoretical and experimental investigations on the conduction of electricity by gases”,
-	- R.A.
-Millikan in 1923 “for his work on the elementary charge of electricity and on the photoelectric effect”,
-	- J. Franck and G.K.
-Hertz in 1925 “for their discovery of the laws governing the impact of an electron upon an atom”,
-	- A.H.
-Compton in 1927 “for his discovery of the effect named after him”.

-	**Section 2.3.
-Knowledge domains for understanding.**

-	We present the procedure *Knowledge domains for understanding* and apply it to the analysis of two types of Nobel Prize documents: WORKS that describes the main contributions of each laureate and their Nobel Lectures.
-The four knowledge domains (Factual, Analytic, Conceptual, and Operational) serve to identify and classify the knowledge contained in the information obtained from the previously mentioned documents.
-Such knowledge is synthetically summarized in two tables related to the following aspects: Table 2.1 is for the calculation of electronic properties (experiments made by Thomson and Millikan) and Table 2.2 is for the description of electronic interactions (experiments made by Franck-Hertz, and Compton).

-## 2.1.
-Regions for doing experiments.

-### Rules of the game to understand nature.

-According to Richard Feynman (1963), Physics deals with the nature of things as we see at this present moment.
+According to $Richard$ $Feynman^6$ (1963), Physics deals with the nature of things as we see at this present moment.
 He compares the activity of doing Physics to the observation of a game that takes place in nature.
 Furthermore, Feynman affirms that to know the rules of the game is to understand nature and that there are three kinds of procedures to know if the proposed rules work effectively:

 1)	To predict what will happen if the physical situation is relatively simple: the system has few components and can be verified if the rules in consideration are satisfied.